Frequently Asked Questions

 As a general volunteer, your role is to engage with friends who attend your Orange Sky shift.
 Depending on the type of shift you are rostered, you will assist with the operation of a van or pod including washing, shower operation and having non-judgemental, genuine conversations.
 To read the full list of responsibilities and expectations of a general volunteer, click here to access the role description.

-All volunteers are required to complete an online training module which includes instructions for operating a laundry or shower shift, our COVID-19 operational requirements and a guide to safety and support on shift.
+All volunteers are required to complete an online training module which includes instructions for operating a laundry and/or shower shift, our COVID-19 operational requirements and a guide to safety and support on shift.
 Once completed, volunteers will undertake on-shift training with their team leader, to ensure that they feel confident on shift.
 All volunteers have access to our HQ Support Team during shift for any questions regarding the shift or general operation.

 We ask our volunteers to make a six-month commitment on a regular shift either weekly or fortnightly.
 Our organisation seeks to positively connect communities through conversation and building relationships, so having consistent volunteers on shift is essential to the operation of our services.